karmaniverous/karmanivero.us/collections/_posts/2025-01-31-opportunity-vs-optionality.md

 I don't want to present myself as some kind of crafty genius for having obtained a handy license ahead of time.
 I'm not.

 And that's exactly my point.

+> You don't have to be a genius to succeed in business, if you can just avoid doing things that are expensively foolish.

 People who find wild success in business (and in life) are those who do things that others do not.
 People who massively _fail_ at those things often meet the same description.